-$$x{\kappa=1} = \frac{3}{6 - 2\delta}.$$
+$$x{\kappa=1} = \frac{3}{6-2\delta}.$$

 Suppose now that such an individual visits a country where everyone always plays the first pure strategy, thus earning payoff δ in each encounter with each other.
 When homo kantiensis interacts with a citizen in that society, the matched native earns more than when interacting with other natives.
 However, if the visitor instead were a homo oeconomicus ($\kappa = 0$), then this new visitor would play the second pure strategy.
 Consequently, the other individual in the match would earn more than in a meeting with homo kantiensis.
 In fact, this lucky citizen would earn the maximal payoff in this game.
-Hence, citizens in this country would be even more delighted to interact with homo oeconomicus than with homo kantiensis.
-Should then homo oeconomicus be deemed "less moral" than homo kantiensis in this situation?
+Hence, citizens in this country would be even more delighted to interact with homo oeconomicus than with homo kantiensis in this situation?
 What if we would instead replace homo kantiensis by a full-blooded altruist, someone who maximizes the sum of payoffs ($\alpha = 1$)?
 Given that all citizens always play the first pure strategy, the best such an altruist could do would be to play the second pure strategy, just as homo oeconomicus would.